cortex-lab/phy/docs/visualization.md

 This view shows the autocorrelograms and cross-correlograms between all pairs of selected clusters.

 The baseline firing rate is shown.
 You can also display horizontal lines for the refractory period.

+The parameter `controller.n_spikes_correlograms=100000`, by default, specifies the maximum number of spikes *across all selected clusters* to pick for computation of the cross-correlograms.
+These spikes are picked randomly.

 ![image](https://user-images.githubusercontent.com/1942359/58951508-9c12db80-8791-11e9-8cac-a6ca1ba7da9d.png)